wundergraph/connectrpc-demo/README.md

 EOF
 ```

-Once we have ouf collection of operations, in the services directory, we then need to use the wgc cli tool to compile the schema and operations into a proto.
+Once we have our collection of operations, in the services directory, we then need to use the wgc cli tool to compile the schema and operations into a proto.

 ```shell
 wgc grpc-service generate \